Khmer Empire: Relations with regional powers

-In 916 CE Arab historian Abu Zaid Hasan, recorded in a lengthy chronicle that the young, inexperienced king of Khmer, is hostile to Java.
-When the hostility becomes state policy and is known publicly, the King of Java attacked and captured the Khmer king.
+In 916 CE, Arab historian Abu Zayd al-Sirafi recorded in a lengthy chronicle that the young, inexperienced king of Khmer, is hostile to Java.
+When the hostility becomes state policy and is known publicly, the king of Java attacked and captured the Khmer king.
 He was beheaded and the head brought to Java.
-The King of Java ordered the Minister of Khmer Empire to seek the successor.
+The king of Java ordered the minister of Khmer Empire to seek the successor.
 After being cleaned and embalmed, the head of the king was put in a vase and sent to the new Khmer king.